 - 2-3 minute walk from Ebisucho Station

 Tennoji Park offers a more peaceful experience in this bustling city of Osaka.
 This public park was opened in 1909 but is only freely accessible since 2015.
 Before that time, you were required to pay a small fee to enter the park.
-In the large park, there are many things to do but we recommend to take a stroll and watch the people on the wide open lawn area, futsal ground and the play grounds.
-Also you can visit an ancient tomb, traditional Japanese gardens, the Osaka City Museum of Fine Arts and Tenoji Zoo.
+In the large park, there are many things to do but we recommend taking a stroll and watching the people on the wide open lawn area, futsal ground, and playgrounds.
+Also, you can visit an ancient tomb, traditional Japanese gardens, the Osaka City Museum of Fine Arts, and the Tenoji Zoo.

-Tenshiba is the part of the park close to Tennoji Station.
-It consists of a large lawn area where people can enjoy picnic and outdoor activities.
-Around the lawn there is a variety of shops, restaurants and cafes where you can purchase meals and snacks.
-Tenshiba also features playground for children and futsal court.
+Tenshiba is part of the park close to Tennoji Station.
+It consists of a large lawn area where people can enjoy picnics and outdoor activities.
+Around the lawn, there is a variety of shops, restaurants, and cafes where you can purchase meals and snacks.
+Tenshiba also features a playground for children and a futsal court.

 9.30am – 5pm (closed on Mondays)